xaralsta/MLOPS-8-Project/README.md

 # **Description of the Project**

 In our MLOps project we will be classifying Donald Trump’s mood based on his Tweets.
 In this project, we will perform sentiment analysis on text data from Twitter.
-Our main goal is to learn the basics of MLOps while building a simple model that can rate and categorize Elon Musk’s emotional tone.
+Our main goal is to learn the basics of MLOps while building a simple model that can rate and categorize Donald Trump’s emotional tone.

 ## **1. Dataset:**